Simplicity

 Occam’s Razor, coined around 1317 says when faced with multiple options, it’s best to select the simplest.
 History has demonstrated the effectiveness of this approach.
 If you want to learn more, there is an extensive article about Simplicity in the Philosophy of Science.
 Beyond selecting the simplest option, my father taught me to examine any idea which was “too complex”.
 He used to say that if you couldn’t explain a problem with drawing on a few napkins then you didn’t actually understanding the topic.

 I have seen that the more complex an idea is, the more ways there are for something to go wrong.
 Additionally, the more complexity you are trying to manage, the more likely you are to miss one facet going “off track” making it more likely than you end up somewhere completely unexpected and might not even notice.
-I often wonder if this is why the “sophisticated” don’t recognize that they seem to advocate ideas that are far from what is theoretically “core” to their beliefs.
+I often wonder if this is why people who consider themselves technocrats or policy wonks don’t recognize when the programs they are supporting are far from what is theoretically “core” to their beliefs.

 Simplicity in Design

 When faced with an extraordinarily difficult problem, I have often found “taking a step back” to see if there is a way to simplify the issue often revealed a solution.
 When building secure software, the solution was often simplifying the execution path and removing code rather than working on complex logic.
 I found the paper Hints for Computer System Design by Butler Lampson is filled with good reminders which helps a designer apply simplicity to their designs.
-I enjoyed the article Simplicity Advantage but Commodity Sells and Why a toaster from 1949 is still smarter than any sold today.
+I appreciate the insights in the book Subtract, the article Simplicity Advantage but Commodity Sells and Why a toaster from 1949 is still smarter than any sold today.

 When Steve Jobs returned to Apple he built a company which used simplicity as a key touchstone and the company thrived.
 When discussing possible product features, the surest way to have you feature cut was leading off with the phrase “Wouldn’t be cool if ____”.
 Rather you needed to say ” ____ is absolutely essential to the customer experience”.
 Apple more than any company understood the power of simplicity.
 6 Factor Consumers Use to Evaluate Simplicity highlights ways a product can simplify the consumers’ life.